How to stay safe online (internet safety tips)

-In a nutshell, your phone saves the WiFi name and password and tries to log into a network when it finds one with that same name.
+In a nutshell, your phone, tablet, or laptop saves the WiFi name and password and tries to log into a network when it finds one with that same name.

-But what stops someone from creating a network with the same name and using it to infect your phone with malware when you auto connect to it?
+But what stops someone from creating a network with the same name and use it to infect your phone, tablet, or laptop with malware when you auto-connect to it?
+Nothing!

-So it's best to turn off WiFi auto connect and only connect to WiFi networks that you know and trust.
+So it's best to disable WiFi auto-connect and only connect to WiFi networks that you know and trust.

 Beware of public wifi networks

-You're out at a cafe and want to take care of a couple things from your phone while waiting for your coffee.
+You're in a cafe and want to take care of a couple of things from your phone while waiting for your coffee.

-You pull out your phone, connect to the cafe's WiFi network and get to work.
+You pull out your phone, connect to the cafe's WiFi network, and do your thing.

 You may know that HTTPS encrypts the data going to and from your computer, but did you know that it doesn't apply to the URL of the site that you're visiting?

-Can you say that you're completely comfortable with anyone knowing every website that you're visiting?
+Are you comfortable with anyone knowing every website that you're visiting?

 The best solution for this is a Virtual Private Network (VPN).

-If you want more important tips on how to stay safe online, then I recommend reading the following article: Computer and Internet Security Tips against Viruses and Hackers.
+If you want more tips on how to stay safe online, then I recommend reading the following article: Computer and internet security tips against viruses and hackers.

 Maybe you're also interested in: